BEER NEWSNEWS FEED

 Six-year-old beer concern’s San Marcos brewery's and Temecula taproom’s last day will be December 10

-After 2,262 days of consecutive, non-stop service at its brewery and tasting room in San Marcos, Wild Barrel Brewing will be closing its doors at that location as well as its satellite venue in Temecula, following the company’s day of business on Sunday, December 10.
+After 2,262 days of consecutive, non-stop service at its brewery and tasting room in San Marcos, Wild Barrel Brewing will be closing its doors at that location as well as its satellite venue in Temecula, following the company’s final day of business on Sunday, December 10.
 The decision to close the six-year-old beer interest was made following a year-and-a-half of operating in a financial deficit despite multiple attempts to get out of the red.
 Those efforts were hampered by rising costs of goods, utilities and rent, factors that ultimately led to the business’ demise.

 “It has simply come to the point where it is no longer viable for us to stay open,” says Wild Barrel co-founder and CEO Bill Sysak, adding that he and his partners faced more than the above challenges over a far lengthier timespan.
 “When we opened, we were very lucky that people liked our products, especially our Vice line of fruited Berliner weisses.
 Most new breweries have a honeymoon period where people come out in big numbers.
 We were lucky in that the honeymoon didn’t die off for us for more than two years, but then came the pandemic.”